Europe 1300 - 1800

 We normally think of a Republic as a government where everyone votes for representatives who will represent their interests to the government (think of the United States pledge of allegiance: "and to the republic for which it stands...").
 However, Florence was a Republic in the sense that there was a constitution which limited the power of the nobility (as well as laborers) and ensured that no one person or group could have complete political control (so it was far from our ideal of everyone voting, in fact a very small percentage of the population had the vote).
 Political power resided in the hands of middle-class merchants, a few wealthy families (such as the Medici, important art patrons who would later rule Florence) and the powerful guilds.

-Why did the rebirth of the Renaissance begin in Florence?
+Why did the Renaissance begin in Florence?

 There are several answers to that question: Extraordinary wealth accumulated in Florence during this period among a growing middle and upper class of merchants and bankers.
-With the accumulation of wealth often comes a desire to use it to enjoy the pleasures of life -- and not an exclusive focus on the hereafter.
+With the accumulation of wealth often comes a desire to use it to enjoy the pleasures of life—and not an exclusive focus on the hereafter.

 Florence saw itself as the ideal city state, a place where the freedom of the individual was guaranteed, and where many citizens had the right to participate in the government (this must have been very different than living in the Duchy of Milan, for example, which was ruled by a succession of Dukes with absolute power).
 In 1400 Florence was engaged in a struggle with the Duke of Milan.
 The Florentine people feared the loss of liberty and respect for individuals that was the pride of their Republic.